A list of study materials to get your private pilot license with ease.

 “How to fly an airplane handbook” to understand flight operations and become competent in actual flying.

-Flying an aircraft is the only way to sharpen your flight maneuvers and operation skills.
-However, it isn’t apparent how reading books can contribute to the flight performance of student pilots.
+Flying an aircraft is the only way to sharpen your flight manoeuvres and operation skills.
+However, it isn’t apparent how reading books can contribute to student pilots’ flight performance.

 Many student pilots naturally acquire flying skills quickly, and others have difficulty getting their first solo flight.